-This guide was developed by a team of researchers and patient and family advocates.
+This User's Guide was developed by a team of researchers and patient and family advocates.
 For three years, we explored how healthcare systems learn to improve their care, how they share what they have learned with other systems, and how patients and family members can partner in this work.
 To do this work, we interviewed almost 100 healthcare system leaders and patient/family leaders from 16 learning healthcare systems and conducted focus groups with 77 patients, parents, and other family members.

 The guide is primarily intended for patients and family members, acting on their own or within Patient and Family Advisory Councils (PFAC) or other committees, who seek to partner with their healthcare systems to improve care through quality improvement and research.
 The guide can also be used by learning healthcare system personnel who seek to partner with patients and families to improve care.